cs-23-pt-9-01/rapl-rust-test/README.md

 # rapl-interface

-This is a library and executable project for reading the RAPL registers on Intel and AMD processors.
+This is a library and executable project for reading the RAPL registers on Intel and AMD processors written in Rust.

-It is written in Rust and uses the `msr` crate for reading and writing to the registers.
+The supported operating systems are Linux and Windows.

-This repository also contains several benchmarks for testing the library.
+The repository also contains several benchmarks for testing the library.

 ## GitHub Actions